lexbalan/Modest/docs/value/README.md

 * [Array value expression](./literal.md#Array-literals)
 * [Record value expression](./literal.md#Record-literals)

 ### Immediate values
 *Immediate value* - is an value known in compile time.
+It can be a complex expression, but there is one rule: all values in this expression must be also **immediate**.

 ### Immutable values
 *Immutable value* - value that cannot be changed in runtime.